Anjianto/xignature-drive/README.md

 If you are upgrading from GitHub, don't forget run `composer install` to install new vendors.

 ### Update from 1.7.10 to 1.7.11
-Before upload new files to your hosting, log in to VueFileManager as Admin.
+Before upload new files to your hosting, log in to Xignature Drive as Admin.
 After uploading new files on your webhosting, visit this url `your-domain.com/service/upgrade-database` for upgrading your database.

 ### Update from 1.7.8 to 1.7.9
 After rewrited old files with new files, log in as admin to the app and go to `your-domain.com/service/upgrade-database`.
 This will upgrade your database on the background.